Israel Tightens Rules For GA Flights From The US

 It’s the same process for landings and overflights, except for the thing about a ‘local sponsor’ – you only need this for landing permits.

 1. You must be departing from one of the approved airports in the approved list.
-Your destination airport doesn’t matter.
+(For overflights, your destination airport doesn’t matter.)

 2. For landing permits: You need a ‘local sponsor’ – a contact person in Israel who can vouch for you.
 This person must be Israeli, and personally acquainted with all passengers – not just a travel agent or hotel representative.
 They will be contacted by the security services before any approval is given.